 The Benefits of Using PPC and SEO Together

 So why are PPC and SEO always pitted against each other?
-True, they are theoretically two sides of the search engine marketing coin, but any good marketer understands that both of these channels have a part to play in a broader digital marketing strategy.
-Use PPC and SEO to serve distinct objectives and you won’t have to worry which one is “better.”
+True, they’re theoretically two sides of the search engine marketing coin, but any good marketer understands that both of these channels have a part to play in a broader digital marketing strategy.
+Use PPC and SEO to serve distinct objectives, and you won’t have to worry about which one is “better.”